unionai/unionai-docs/source/user-guide/development-cycle/managing-api-keys.md

-# Managing apps
+# Managing API keys

-You need to create an application to allow external systems to run compute on Union, e.g. a Github action that registers or runs workflows.
+You need to create an API key to allow external systems to run compute on Union, e.g. a Github action that registers or runs workflows.

 ## Creating an API key